Snack

 Key Techniques

-- Roasting (nuts, seeds, chickpeas)
+- Roasting (nuts, seeds, chickpeas for crunch)

-- Toasting (bread, grains)
+- Toasting (bread, grains, spices for flavor concentration)

 - Fermenting (pickled vegetables, kimchi)